-If your internet connection is through an Ethernet cable directly from the wall instead of through a DSL / Cable / Satellite modem, connect the Ethernet cable to the router's Internet port, and then follow Step 4 and 5 to complete the hardware connection.
+If your internet connection is through an Ethernet cable directly from the wall instead of through a DSL / Cable / Satellite modem, connect the Ethernet cable to the router's WAN port, and then follow steps 3 and 4 to complete the hardware connection.

-- 1. Turn off the modem, and remove the backup battery if it has one. - 2.
-Connect the modem to your router's Internet port with an Ethernet cable. - 3.
-Turn on the modem, and then wait about 2 minutes for it to restart.
+1. Connect the powered-off modem to the router's WAN port with an Ethernet cable.

-Chapter 2 Connect the Hardware

-- 4. Connect the power adapter to the router and turn on the router. - 5.
-Verify that the following LEDs are on and solid to confirm the harware is connected correctly.
+- 2. Power on the modem, and then wait about 2 minutes for it to restart. - 3.
+Connect the power adapter to the router and turn on the router. - 4.
+Verify that the hardware connection is correct by checking the following LEDs.

-If the 2.4G LED and 5G LED are off, press and hold the WPS/Wi-Fi On/Off button on the back panel for about 5 seconds.
-Within a few seconds, both the LEDs should turn solid on.
+Note: If the 2.4GHz LED and 5GHz LED are off, press and hold the WPS/Wi-Fi button on the back for more than 2 seconds.
+Both the LEDs should turn solid on.

-- 6. Connect your computer to the router. - Method 1: Wired
+- 5. Connect your computer to the router wirelessly or with an Ethernet cable.. - Method 1: Wired